Microsoft Teams

 Managed Notifications (recommended)

-Mediator-based Notifications (advanced)
+Mediator-based configuration (advanced)

 Managed Notifications (Recommended)